 Want to talk about the chromatic wonders that you see around you—in French?

-I’ll do you one better: Learning French colors and the words used to describe them will allow you to convey a number of other feelings and experiences, while discovering a bit more about French culture too.
+Learning colors in French and the words used to describe them will allow you to convey a number of other feelings and experiences, while discovering a bit more about French culture, too.

-In this post we’ll cover the principal words for colors in French, as well as the most common ways that you’ll likely encounter them in your kaleidoscopic French life.
+In this post, I’ll go over the words for colors in French, as well as the most common ways that you’ll likely encounter them in your kaleidoscopic French life.

 Rose as a color adjective in French means “pink,” not the warmer crimsony color we Anglophones tend to think of when we use “rose” as a color.